 - You can check the latest traffic conditions from Traffic England.

-- It is a legal requirement that each of your tyres has a minimum tread depth of 1.6mm.
+- The legal minimum tread depth for car tyres in the UK is 1.6mm.
 Driving without the legally required amount of tread can adversely affect your grip, braking distance and steering.

 - If you are stopped by the police and found with illegal tyres, you could receive a £2,500 fine and 3 penalty points per tyre.